Skip to main content

 Business Taxes:

-Once enrolled in EFTPS, your business can use EFTPS to make tax payments electronically for the following taxes:
+Once enrolled, your business can use EFTPS to make electronic tax payments for the following:

 Form 720: Quarterly Federal Excise Tax Return